rajkrsingh9/Facial-Emotion-Recognition/README.md

-# Facial-Emotion-Recognition
-Developed a facial emotion recognition system using Python, OpenCV, and tensorflow, achieving high accuracy in real-time emotion detection through deep learning techniques.

 # Facial Emotion Recognition System

 A facial emotion recognition system developed using deep learning techniques to accurately detect and classify human emotions in real-time.
-This project utilizes Python, OpenCV, Keras, and DeepFace libraries.
+This project utilizes Python, OpenCV, Tensorflow, and DeepFace libraries.

 ## Features